novousernx/vagrant-iac-usecases/README.md

 Using Vagrant for Quick Sandboxes.

-This is a simple repo to demonstrate how to implement iac using Vagrant on AWS, GCP, VMWare, VirtualBox etc. We have implemented **iac (Infra-As-A-Code)** and CaC(Configuration-as-Code) using Vagrant and Ansible.
+This is a simple repo to demonstrate how to implement iac using Vagrant on AWS, GCP, VMWare, VirtualBox etc. We have implemented **iac (Infra-a-Code)** and CaC(Configuration-as-Code) using Vagrant and Ansible.

 microsoft.com
 ![IaC](images/infrastructureascode_600x300-3.png)